 Even as many companies prepare to go back in person, many teams/contributors will remain remote and we may even begin to see hybrid meetings with both in-person and remote attendees.
 So learning how to best communicate in these environments is a necessity.

 Speaking up can be difficult, especially for more introverted women.
-But not doing so can have negative consequences for your career.
+But not doing so can have negative consequences for your career development.
 As with everything else in life, practice makes perfect.
 The more you speak up, the better you’ll get at it and before you know it, it’ll be second nature.